 - Think of any difficulties you may have getting out, e.g at night you may need to have a torch to light your way.

 - Choose a second escape route, in case the first one is blocked.

-- Keep all exits clear of obstructions, like bicycles.
+- Keep all exits clear of obstructions.

 - If there are children, older or disabled people or pets, plan how you will get them out.